baremetaldev/asm-lib/README.md

 # asm-lib
-Some helpful arm thumb assembly functions.
+Some helpful arm thumb assembly functions and constants.